mrgretwon/fut_sniping_bot/README.md

 ```
 Make sure you also have mpg123 package installed.
 ## Configuration
+Everything is configured using config.py file.
-Provide your credentials in config.py file
+Provide your credentials

 ```
 USER = {